ezagroba/llewt/README.md

 What you need to know about the Llandegfan Exploratory Workshop in Testing in Wales

 ## 2025 edition

+### Dates
-Event: Saturday, July 12
+- Event: Saturday, July 12
-(optional) Dinner with everyone: Friday and Saturday July 11 and 12 (optional) Hike: Friday July 10 and Sunday July 13
+- (optional) Dinner with everyone: Friday and Saturday July 11 and 12
+- (optional) Hike: Friday July 10 and Sunday July 13

+### Participants
 Confirmed participants so far:
 - Chris
 - Joep